Early years education

 Independent provision

-Chailey Heritage School, near Lewes, has a pre-school class that caters for children with physical disabilities such as cerebral palsy, especially when combined with additional medical needs and Ingfield Manor School at Billingshurst in West Sussex has a pre-school and assessment service for children with physical disabilities and associated learning problems.
+Chailey Heritage School, near Lewes, has a pre-school class that caters for children with physical disabilities such as cerebral palsy, especially when combined with additional medical needs.
+Ingfield Manor School at Billingshurst in West Sussex has a pre-school and assessment service for children with physical disabilities and associated learning problems.
 The pre-school provides conductive education incorporating the early years’ curriculum.

 The Children’s Respite Trust (who provide respite support for disabled children and their families across Sussex) runs Little Stars nursery provision in Uckfield for children aged two and over with SEND.